amitsaha/amitsaha.github.io/content/aws-assume-iam-role-from-another.md

 ```

 Instead of each service running on their own development EC2 instance, we run all the services
 on a single EC2 instance.
+This will lead to access denied errors when `service A` tries to access
+`S3Bucket1` and similarly for the other services when they try to access their corresponding
+buckets.

 ## Setting up test infrastructure

 As I note in the diagram above, the individual services will get an access denied error since
 the EC2 instance above is using a different IAM profile than the ones used when the services
 are running in the production setup.
-Let's demo that first by created a test infrastructure as follows:
+Let's see that for ourselves first by created a test
+infrastructure as follows:

 - Create a S3 bucket